You can now efile a 2013 Tax Extension on efile.com until Tax Day (April 15, 2014).

 Learn more about deadline extensions for the military

-What to Do if Your Tax Extension Was Rejected
+What Do I Do if My Tax Extension Was Rejected?

 We recommend that you just get started on your 2013 Tax Return.
 There is no penalty for filing late if you are getting a tax refund.
 If you owe taxes, you should efile your tax return now to avoid the worst penalties, even if you can't pay your taxes right now.